pagkly/Zed/Investopedia4/Working Ratio Definition.md

 Management argues that not upgrading to the latest model has saved it money that can be better spent elsewhere.
 The problem is the equipment it uses is power-intensive, expensive to run and [[maintain]](https://www.investopedia.com/terms/m/maintenance-expenses.asp), relative to newer versions, meaning that persisting with the old technology actually works out to be more pricey over the long-run.

 To make matters worse, XYZ is also losing [[market share]](https://www.investopedia.com/terms/m/marketshare.asp) every year to its more modern competitors.
 Sales are falling and costs are rising, leading to a progressively higher working ratio.
-Recently it rose above one, the tipping point, and analysts fear it will continue to climb, putting the business in danger of reneging on payments, unless drastic changes are soon made to slash costs and catch up with the competition.
+Recently it rose above one, the tipping point, and analysts fear it [[Will|will]] continue to climb, putting the business in danger of reneging on payments, unless drastic changes are soon made to slash costs and catch up with the competition.

 ## Limitations of the Working Ratio